Model theory of $\mathrm{C}^*$-algebras: Beth definability

 We give two examples of how the Beth definability theorem can be applied.
 First of all, we give a proof of Theorem \ref{Th.sem.def}.
 Suppose we have an elementary class $\cC$, and $A \mapsto S^A$ is a uniform assignment of closed sets as in Theorem \ref{Th.sem.def}.
 For $A \in \cC$, define a relation $R^A$ on $A$ by $R^A(\bar a) = d(\bar a,S^A)$.
 These functions are uniformly continuous and so let $\cC' := \{ (A,R^A) : A \in \cC \}$.
 It is straightforward to check that this is an elementary class using Theorem \ref{T.Ax}.
 In fact, by using the assumptions of Theorem~\ref{Th.sem.def} one sees that $\cC$ is closed under ultraproducts and ultraroots.
-But then the forgetful functor from $\cC'$ to $\cC$ is an equivalence of categories and we conclude that $R^A$ is equivalent to a definable predicate in the language of $\cC$ which shows that our assignment is a definable set.
+If $A \in \cC$ and $\sigma$ is an automorphism of $A$, then by the functoriality of the uniform assignment, $\sigma$ induces a permutation of $S^A$.
+This implies that $\sigma$ preserves the predicate $R^A$.
+We conclude from Theorem \ref{Th.Beth} that $R^A$ is equivalent to a definable predicate in the language of $\cC$ which shows that our assignment is a definable set.

 For a second example, we give a Beth definability argument of the following result of Lupini which appears in \cite[Appendix C]{goldbring2014kirchberg}. \begin{lemma} The function $F_n\colon A_1^{n^2}\to [0,\infty)$ given by (when $\bar a\in A^{n^2}$ is identified with an element of $M_n(A)$)